gabjeksuper/fiveguard_temporary_permissions/README.md

 Originally made by maco05 and finally updated and reuploaded by gabjeksuper.

-Also credits to [Offsey](https://github.com/OffSey/addon) with its "Package Addon" providing pre-built bypasses for RTX Theme Park, Rcore Clothing and Rcore Luna Park.
+Also credits to [Offsey's Addon](https://github.com/OffSey/addon) with its "Package Addon" providing pre-built bypasses for RTX Theme Park, Rcore Clothing and Rcore Luna Park.